 The San Joaquin Valley Funders’ Collaborative is comprised of representatives from the S.D.
-Bechtel Jr. Foundation, The California Endowment, The California Wellness Foundation, the Marguerite Casey Foundation, the Central Valley Community Foundation, Ceres Trust, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, Enterprise Community Partners, the Chan Zuckerberg Initiative, and an anonymous funder.
+Bechtel Jr. Foundation, The California Endowment, the Marguerite Casey Foundation, the Central Valley Community Foundation, Ceres Trust, the Latino Community Foundation, the Sierra Health Foundation, the Water Foundation, Enterprise Community Partners, the Chan Zuckerberg Initiative, and an anonymous funder.